 Dry Needling in Varsity Lakes

-Dry needling is a physiotherapy treatment used to reduce muscle pain, improve movement, and support injury rehabilitation.
-At Next Level Physiotherapy and Strength Studio in Varsity Lakes, dry needling is integrated into structured, exercise-based rehabilitation programs to help people across the Gold Coast recover from injury, manage persistent pain, and return-to-sport safely.
+Dry needling is a physiotherapy technique used to reduce muscle pain, improve movement and support injury rehabilitation.
+Our physiotherapists use dry needling alongside structured exercise-based rehabilitation to help address the underlying cause of symptoms and restore comfortable movement.

 What Is Dry Needling?